 6. Retail — Store-level receipt, SKU-level discrepancy, direct stock update

-Retail delivery, particularly direct store delivery (DSD), is one of the highest-volume and most data-intensive ePOD environments.
+Retail delivery, particularly direct store delivery (DSD), is one of the highest-volume and most data-intensive electronic proof of delivery environments.
 A route driver delivering to ten retail stores in a day generates ten separate delivery events, each of which needs to confirm receipt at the store level, document any discrepancies against the delivery order, and feed that data back to the supplier's ERP and the retailer's inventory system.

 The discrepancy logging requirement is central.
 A retail store receiving a delivery will often check it against their purchase order before signing.
 If there is a shortage or if a product arrives damaged, that discrepancy needs to be documented per SKU at the point of delivery, not through a phone call to the supplier the following day.